wolfc910/ds202-sandbox/README.md

 ## Happies

 - seeing everybody on campus is fun
-- getting to work part-time for the company I intered for
+- getting to work part-time for the company I interned for
+- getting boba

 ## Crappies

 - being in a classroom at 8 is ... tough
 - missing two class periods for sleep
+- living next to a train